The Importance of Analytical R&D To Sterile Fill-Finish

 By Irinia Prudnikova

 Sterile Fill-Finish is considered among the most critical steps in the parenteral production process, ensuring patient safety, maintaining pharmacological efficacy, and product quality.
-Drug product development and subsequent production rely on a number of integrated process elements operating in a systematic and coordinated environment.
+Drug product development and subsequent production relies on a number of integrated process elements operating in a systematic and coordinated environment.
 Without a doubt, analytical support is one of the key process elements.
 Its importance and uniqueness are derived from the fact that it is required at all stages of the product’s life cycle, from the early development to commercialization stages.

 Any successful Fill-Finish program starts with analytical services, more specifically with Analytical Research & Development (AR&D).
 AR&D groups are responsible for development and validation of the analytical methods which are accurate, precise, reliable and suitable for its intended purpose.
-Analytical methods are intendent to establish the identity, purity, physical characteristics and potency of drugs including various in-process testing.
+Analytical methods are intended to establish the identity, purity, physical characteristics and potency of drugs including various in-process testing.
 Therefore, the methods are essentially designed with the purpose to assist formulation scientists gaining the detailed process knowledge.
 The later leads to process optimization and ability to transition from small scale to large commercial scale.
 Timely access to accurate analytical information is fundamental for formulation development work.
 Extensive interactions between analytical and formulation scientists are necessary to ensure analytical methods address specific needs of each development project.
-Another objective of AR&D group is to develop methods robust and reproducible enough to be transferred to Quality Control laboratories.
+Another objective of the AR&D group is to develop methods robust and reproducible enough to be transferred to Quality Control laboratories.
 AR&D teams are counted upon to lead these transitional activities and guide QC teams in the process.
-Given the variety and complexity of today’s drug therapies and delivery systems, AR&D scientific teams must be able to perform method development for a range of sterile fill/finish projects, such as suspensions, solutions, and lyophilized products in vials, cartridges, and prefilled syringes.
+Given the variety and complexity of today’s drug therapies and delivery systems, AR&D scientific teams must be able to perform method development for a range of sterile fill-finish projects, such as suspensions, solutions, and lyophilized products in vials, cartridges, and prefilled syringes.

 Expedited and Robust Method Development

-The pharmaceutical industry is constantly evolving and the number of investigated compounds increases.
+The pharmaceutical industry is constantly evolving and the number of investigated compounds continues to increase.
 This leads to a higher demand for the development of new analytical methods.
 Every project is unique.
 AR&D scientists in contract development and manufacturing organizations (CDMO) must meticulously evaluate each project to determine if there is enough information for a successful tech transfer or if new methodologies need to be developed, all while adhering to the customer’s project timeline.

-Not all projects are straightforward and having scientists who are problems solvers and equipped with the right resources is key.
+Not all projects are straightforward and having scientists who are problem solvers and equipped with the right resources is key.
 For instance, we had a case when the expedited method development was required based on FDA deficiency response and it involved separation of the active ingredient and four known closely related impurities.
 The development work was completed in two weeks and helped the customer meet the established deadline.